 The bedrock of the Otisco Lake watershed consists largely of sandstones, siltstones and shales of Ludlowville Formation, West River Shale, Moscow Formation, Skaneateles Formation, and Tully Limestone.
-On a percentage basis, the Ludlowville Formation is predominant (39%) and comprises much of the bedrock at elevation just above lake level.
-Skaneateles Formation is found immediately surrounding the lake and along the major tributaries (Figure 3- Otisco Lake Watershed Bedrock).
-(Photo- Example Bedrock /Falls)
+On a percentage basis, the Ludlowville Formation is predominant (39%)

+and comprises much of the Bedrock formation near bedrock at elevation just Otisco lake. above lake level.
+Skaneateles Formation is found immediately surrounding the lake and along the major tributaries .

-Formation of all the Finger Lakes was due to both glacial and interglacial periods over approximately the last two million years.
-It was not simply in/ice out" that created the region, but a complex "dance" of multiple ice advances and retreats that created the Finger Lakes valleys.
+Formation of all the Fin-Lakes ger was due to both glacial and interglacial periods over approximately the last two million years.
+It was not simply "ice in/ice out" that created the region, but a complex "dance" of multiple ice advances and retreats that created the Finger Lakes valleys.
 The Pre-Illionian glacier flowed over the region about 1 million years ago with the glacier's southern edge stabilized just south of the present day Finger Lakes.
-The last period of ice advances/retreats was during the Wisconsonian age which occurred about 25,000 to

-11,000 years ago and created the current landscape, end moraines (Valley Head Moraine) and the Finger Lakes as we know them today.
+The last period of ice advances/retreats was during the Wisconsonian age which occurred about 25,000 to 11,000 years ago and created the current landscape, end moraines (Valley Head Moraine) and the Finger Lakes as we know them today.

 Lodgemont till is predominant on the eastern side of the lake watershed and on the western side at lower elevations.
-It is a generally poorly-sorted mixture of rounded to subrounded cobbles and boulders embedded within a silt/clay matrix locally referred to "hardpan."
+It is a generally poorly-sorted mixture of rounded to subrounded cobbles and boulders embedded within a silt/clay matrix locally referred to as "hardpan."

-At higher elevations, especially on Bedrock formation the western side of the watershed, nearby feeding the thin layers of till or exposed Paleo- lake. zoic sedimentary rocks prevail.
+At higher elevations, especially on the western side of the watershed, thin layers of till or exposed Paleozoid sedimentary rocks prevail.
 However, in the tributary drainages on the eastern side of the lake (Van Benthuysen, Amber and Rice Brooks) along with the Spafford Creek drainage at the lake's southern end, outwash sand and gravel deposits along with ice contact sand and gravel deposits dominant (Winkley 1989).